ukceh-rse/mambo_shrubs_review/documents/notes.md

 * [JASMIN s3](https://help.jasmin.ac.uk/docs/short-term-project-storage/managing-a-gws) - does setting this up involve direct NERC funding?

 We have an existing GWS with object storage configured, to which I'm arranging access.
 It would simplify things (e.g. running a notebook-based workshop without having to give people credentials that may be stored insecurely) if we can make the data world-readable to anyone who knows the URL, can we envisage issues with this? (ecological site sensitivity, GDPR concerns, other?)

+See [s3.md](s3.md) for walkthrough notes on working with s3 storage.

 ## Background